Randy Arozarena Preview, Player Props: Rays vs. Guardians

 Guardians Pitching Rankings

-- In his last time out on Saturday against the Toronto Blue Jays, the lefty tossed four innings, giving up five earned runs while surrendering six hits.
+- The right-hander last appeared on Monday against the Minnesota Twins, when he tossed two innings, allowing six earned runs while giving up six hits.

-- The 24-year-old has an ERA of 3.61, with 8.6 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .253 batting average against him.
+- The 25-year-old has an ERA of 4.10, with 6.3 strikeouts per nine innings, in 33 games this season.
+Opponents have a .260 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.